jonlpersson/ed-latimore/site/_posts/2015-11-10-how-to-know-if-you-have-a-drinking-problem.md

 If you have an earnest desire to advance but your drinking is holding you back, then you have a drinking problem and you need to stop drinking.

-{% include widgets/summary.html id="Vice-breakers-booze" %}
+{% include widgets/summary.html id="Sober-Letters" %}

 ## Your drinking problem will stop you from bettering your life